ianmhuff/auto-translate/README.md

-Here's a tiny example of what the output looks like:
+Here's a small sample of what the output looks like:

 original:
 ```